-- buses as part of wider promotions such as tourist trails; - promotions such as money-off opportunities;
+- buses as part of wider promotions such as tourist trails; - opportunities;

 - free or discounted tickets to employers for a week, for participating businesses to distribute to employees; and - art initiative for children aimed at enhancing the bus stop environment, discouraging antisocial behaviour, and commnicating positive messages (e.g. greener travel) in a more engaging way for different target groups.